Resume Writing Guidelines for 2021 from Resumeble

 As per resume writing guidelines for 2021, the generic resume no longer works.
 Not to mention, most recruiters and hiring managers are wary of them.
 Nowadays, taking a personal and targeted approach to resume writing is not only smart but critical.

 Linking your LinkedIn profile to your application provides potential employers with a way to “get to know” candidates beyond the resume.
-Expect them to go through your content to see if your skills and professionalism reflect in them.
-Likewise, they will also look for questionable content to see if you're involved in any issue that may put their branding at risk.
-For resume writing 2021, make sure you keep your LinkedIn updated and professional.
+Expect them to go through your content to see if your skills and professionalism are reflected in them.
+Likewise, they will also look for questionable content to know if you're involved in any issue that may put their branding at risk.
+For resume writing in 2021, make sure you keep your LinkedIn updated and professional.
 Avoid sharing offensive and risqué jokes and anecdotes that could put your application in jeopardy.

-More and more companies favor well-rounded employees, so here’s one of the more important resume writing guidelines for 2021: don’t just limit your application to your hard skills alone.
+More and more companies favor well-rounded employees, so here’s one of the more important resume-writing guidelines for 2021: don’t just limit your application to your hard skills alone.
 Try to incorporate some of your relevant soft skills as well.
-To effectively and strategically include soft skills into your application, you can use the ones mentioned in the job posting, then cite specific examples of how you put them to good use.
+To effectively and strategically include soft skills in your application, you can use the ones mentioned in the job posting and then cite specific examples of how you put them to good use.
 Here’s how to phrase your soft skills on your document:

 • Communication skills – reached out to clients during a misunderstanding and effectively strengthened the business relationship